 Compensatory support may be awarded under certain circumstances.
-This usually occurs when one party made significant contributions to the other party’s education or career, but the parties have not yet gained a substantial financial benefit from those contributions.
-For example, assume that a husband and wife married during undergraduate school, the wife worked full time to put the husband through the remainder of his undergraduate degree, and then supported him through a MBA program.
+This usually occurs when one party made significant contributions to the other party’s education or career, and when the parties have not yet gained a substantial financial benefit from those contributions.
+For example, assume that a husband and wife married during undergraduate school, and the wife worked full time to put the husband through the remainder of his undergraduate degree, and then supported him through a MBA program.
 Assume that, upon receiving his MBA, the husband received a lucrative job with an investment bank, and then filed for divorce.
 The wife could have a claim for compensatory support.

 The type of spousal support, its amount, and its duration all depend on the specific facts of your case.
 Peter will work with you to identify the types of support that may be at issue and a range of outcomes for the amount and duration of spousal support.

-Copyright © by Peter Bunch.
+2018 by Peter Bunch.
 All rights reserved.
 No part of this website may be reproduced in any form without written permission.